Is Humahuaca Worth Visiting?

 How To Get To La Quiaca (Bolivian Border) From Humahuaca

-If you are going south to north and heading into Bolivia after your north-west experience, you will need to get to the border town of La Quiaca.
+If you are heading into Bolivia after your north-west experience, you will need to get to the border town of La Quiaca.

-La Humahuacasa – We stayed at Hostel La Humahuaca, which is a chilled hostel with a hippy vibe about it.
+- La Humahuacasa – We stayed at Hostel La Humahuaca, which is a chilled hostel with a hippy vibe about it.
 There were lots of people making arts and crafts and generally taking life easy, we’d recommend it.
+The hostel also offered tours to El Hornocal

 Booking / Hostel World / Website